FreeSplatter: Pose-free Gaussian Splatting for Sparse-view 3D Reconstruction: Method

 \subsection{Model Architecture}

-As \Figref{fig:pipeline} shows, FreeSplatter employs a transformer architecture similar to GS-LRM~\citep{zhang2024gs}.
-Given a set of uncalibrated images $\left\{\mI^n \mid n=1,\ldots,N\right\}$, we first tokenize them into image tokens $\left\{\ve^{n,m} \mid n=1,\ldots,N,m=1,\ldots,M\right\}$, where $M$ denotes the patch number of each image.
-Then we feed all image tokens into a sequence of self-attention blocks to exchange information among multiple views, and finally decode them into $N$ Gaussian maps $\left\{\mG^n \mid n=1,\ldots,N\right\}$ composed of per-pixel Gaussian primitives, from which we can render novel views and recover camera parameters with simple iterative solvers.
+As Figure~\ref{fig:pipeline} shows, FreeSplatter adopts a transformer architecture inspired by GS-LRM~\cite{zhang2024gs}.
+For input images $\left\{\mI^n \mid n=1,\ldots,N\right\}$, the model patchifies them into tokens $\left\{\ve^{n,m} \mid n=1,\ldots,N,m=1,\ldots,M\right\}$ ($M$ denotes patch number per image), processes them through self-attention blocks for multi-view information exchange, and decodes them into $N$ Gaussian maps $\left\{\mG^n \mid n=1,\ldots,N\right\}$.
+These maps enable novel view synthesis and camera parameter recovery through iterative optimization.

-\textbf{Image Tokenization.} The only input of our model is $N$ images $\left\{\mI^n \in \R^{H \times W \times 3} \mid n=1, \ldots, N\right\}$.
-Following ViT~\citep{dosovitskiy2021an}, we split the images into $p\times p$ patches ($p=8$) and flatten them into 1D vectors of dimension $p^2 \cdot 3$.
-Then a linear layer is applied to map the vectors into $d$-dim image tokens ($d$ equals to the transformer width).
-Denoting the $m$-th token of the $n$-th image as $\ve^{n,m}$, we add it with two additional embeddings before fedding it into the transformer: